magriln/MATH-4640-Project/Project.md

 Search engines like Google use enormous matrices of cross referencing checking what words are on each page.
 Upon a Google search, the higher ranks of this matrix usually go to pages with your key words that have lots of links to them.
 But there are billions of pages out there, and storing a billion by billion matrix is trouble.
 This is not considering querying through it.

 SVD comes in handy in this application as well.
-In searching, we really only care about the main directions that the Web is taking, the top results.
+When searching, we really only want to see the main directions that the Web is taking, that is the top results.
 So the first few singular values create a very good approximation for the enormous matrix, can be searched relatively quickly and provide compression ratios of millions to one.

 Of course these are just a handfull of real world applications, and we can see Singular Value Decomposition being applied everywhere from medical fields to athletics.
 We will now analyze how most of these industries code their own SVD by illustrating a base algorithm.